folio-org/okapi/doc/guide.md

 HTTP requests).
 The port is passed as `%p` in the value of properties `exec` and `cmdlineStart`.
 For Docker deployment, Okapi will map the exposed port (`EXPOSE`) to the dynamically assigned port.

+When starting Docker modules can be accessed from Okapi at the host given by setting `containerHost` - defaults to `localhost`.
+The value of `containerHost` can be referred to as `%c` in in `dockerArgs` of the deployment.

 It is also possible to refer to an already-launched process (maybe running in your development IDE), by POSTing a DeploymentDescriptor to